Roslyn-Code-Club/roslyncode.club/src/workshops/intro-to-ti-basic.md

 #### Lbl & Goto

-You make a label called something, then you call **Goto** the name of that label, and then your program goes back to where your label is
+You make a label called something, then you call **Goto** the name of that label, your program will go back to where your label is

 Labels can be a whole **TWO** characters long (wow), you can also have a variable and a label of the same name and your code still works!